rapid-lang/rapid/LRM/README.md

 #### Literals

-Literls may be of type string, integer, float, boolean, dict, or list.
+Literals may be of type string, integer, float, boolean, dict, or list.
 See Lexical Conventions for more information.

 #### Identifiers